-The Department of Basic Education (DBE) has developed the Integrated Strategy on HIV, STIs and TB, 2012-2016, in response to the National Strategic Plan on HIV, STIs and TB, 2012-2016, as well as global and local thinking on HIV, STIs and TB.
-One of the key components of the strategy is to increase HIV, STIs and TB knowledge and skills among learners, educators and officials; decrease risky sexual behaviour among learners, educators and officials; and decrease barriers to retention in schools, particularly for vulnerable learners.
+Together with the policy, the DBE has developed the Integrated Strategy on HIV, STIs and TB, 2012-2016, in response to the National Strategic Plan on HIV, STIs and TB, 2012-2016, as well as global and local thinking on HIV, STIs and TB.
+One of the key components of the strategy is to increase HIV, STIs and TB knowledge and skills among learners, educators and officials; to decrease risky sexual behaviour among learners, educators and officials, and decrease barriers to retention in schools, particularly for vulnerable learners.